hilbix/suid/README.md

 Read: This is free as in free beer, free speech and free baby.
 Copyright on DNA is contradicting human rights.

+## Security

+`suid` has a strict "secure by default" policy.
+This section records the security related changes.

+If any major or minor security flaw is fixed:

+- the major (or minor respectively) version will be incremented
+- and `suid` will default to the most secure variant,
+- **even if this breaks existing setups**.
+- (Such a breaking change usually is a major security flaw.)

+Hence, if your setup is broken afterwards, you perhaps lived in danger.
+(If not does not mean you lived safe!)
+Now you can check and perhaps enable the option which opens the security hole again.
+But then you apparently know what you are doing.

+- Version 0.1.0 adds ShellShock prevention
+  - Environment variables with the ShellShock-Pattern are ignored
+  - This is a minor security flaw, as `bash` ususally is safe against ShellShock nowadays.
+  - Use option `S` to allow the ShellShock pattern

+- Version 1.0.0 closes a major security hole
+  - Previous versions did not correctly drop privileges.
+  - **Do not use versions before 1.0.0**

+- Version 2.0.0 protects against CVE-2016-2779
+  - Now `setsid()` is used to disable TIOCSTI attacks on `/dev/tty`
+  - **This might drastically change the behavior of programs!**
+  - For example it disables Job Control and Ctrl+C as well.
+  - Use option `T` to get rid of `setsid()` end re-enable TIOCSTI.
+  - Evil programs can then inject commands into your TTY.